Physics-tailored machine learning reveals unexpected physics in dusty plasmas: Summary and Conclusions

-To conclude, we have developed a machine learning model that accurately infers the forces acting on individual particles in a many-body system.
-What makes this model different from past approaches is its ability to approximate complex, nonlinear interaction laws using NNs, to effortlessly scale with the number of particles and build in physical symmetries into the model structure, and to learn purely from experimental data.
+We have developed a machine learning model that accurately infers the forces acting on individual particles in a many-body system.
+What makes this model different from past approaches is its ability to approximate complex, nonlinear interaction laws using NNs, treat particles as different individuals, build in physical symmetries into the model structure, and to learn purely from experimental data.
 By applying this new approach to dusty plasmas, we learned both environmental forces and pairwise interaction forces between particles, and extracted the mass and charge of each particle {\em in situ}.
-In doing so, we discovered unexpected scaling laws between the charge and mass of each particle and a variation in the Debye screening length between particle pairs, suggesting that charging mechanisms in the plasma sheath are more complex than widely-used theories often assume.
-We expect these results to serve as seeds for new directions of research in dusty plasma physics.
-Outside of dusty plasma research, our ML approach is widely applicable to physical and biological systems composed of many interacting agents.
-They can be active or passive, with arbitrarily complex interactions.
-Although intuition guides the underlying symmetries and expected structure of the model, the ability to surpass intuition and avoid biased assumptions is an essential first step in discovering new scientific laws from experiments.
+In doing so, we verified theoretical predictions of non-reciprocal and attractive forces between dust particles, discovered an unexpected dependence of the screening length on the size of interacting particles, and discovered unexpected deviations from OML theory (where $q\propto m^{1/3}$).